daksh-xyz/DisplayProfileSwitcher/Readme.md

 In the event ID:
 &nbsp;&nbsp;&nbsp;Enter &nbsp;<code>"105"&nbsp;</code>

-## ET VOILA IT SHOULD NOW WORK WHEN YOU PLUG INN YOUR LAPTOP(OR PLUG IT OUT)
+## ET VOILA IT SHOULD NOW WORK WHEN YOU PLUG IN YOUR LAPTOP (OR PLUG IT OUT)
 <br>
 <br>